BreicheSinal/athlink/README.md

 - As a user, I want to create a profile to showcase my achievements.
 - As a user, I want live updates to stay informed about events and opportunities.

+#### Club

+- As a club, I want to create virtual tryouts events.

 #### Athlete

 - As an athlete, I want to join virtual tryouts to display my skills.

 #### Coach

-- As an athlete, I want to join virtual tryouts to display my skills.
+- As a coach, I can apply to club/federations jobs.

-#### Club
+#### Agent

-- As a club, I want to create virtual tryouts events.
+- As an agent, I can scout athletes.

 #### Federation